scikit-learn-contrib/metric-learn/README.md

  * Python 2.6+
  * numpy, scipy, scikit-learn
- * (for the demo only: matplotlib)
+ * (for running the examples only: matplotlib)

+**Installation/Setup**

+Run `python setup.py install` for default installation.

+Run `python setup.py test` to run all tests.

 **Usage**

-For full usage examples, see `test.py` and `demo.py`.
+For full usage examples, see the `test` and `examples` directories.

-Each metric is a subclass of BaseMetricLearner, which provides default implementations for the methods `metric`, `transformer`, and `transform`.
+Each metric is a subclass of `BaseMetricLearner`, which provides default implementations for the methods `metric`, `transformer`, and `transform`.
 Subclasses must provide an implementation for either `metric` or `transformer`.